hyunjunian/Poor-Charlie-s-Almanack/en.md

 But that was not all that his prudence enabled.
 Along the way, in the ’30s, my uncle’s tiny bank failed and couldn’t reopen without help.
 My grandfather saved the bank by exchanging over a third of his good assets for horrible bank assets.
 I’ve always remembered the event.
 It reminds me of Houseman’s little poem that went something like this:

-- *The thoughts of others*
+> *The thoughts of others
-- *Were light and fleeting,*
+Were light and fleeting,
-- *Of lovers’ meeting*
+Of lovers’ meeting
-- *Or luck or fame.*
+Or luck or fame.
-- *Mine were of trouble,*
+Mine were of trouble,
-- *And mine were steady,*
+And mine were steady,
-- *And I was ready*
+And I was ready
-- *When trouble came.*
+When trouble came.*

 You may well say, “Who wants to go through life anticipating trouble?”
 Well, I did, trained as I was.
 I’ve gone through a long life anticipating trouble.
 And here I am now, well along in my 84th year.
 Like Epictetus, I’ve had a favored life.
 It didn’t make me unhappy to anticipate trouble all the time and be ready to perform adequately if trouble came.
 It didn’t hurt me at all.
 In fact, it helped me.
 So I quitclaim to you Houseman and Judge Munger.

-> I’ve gone through a long life anticipating trouble.
->

 The last idea that I want to give to you, as you go out into a profession that frequently puts a lot of procedure and some mumbo-jumbo into what it does, is that complex bureaucratic procedure does not represent the highest form civilization can reach.
 One higher form is a seamless, non-bureaucratic web of deserved trust.
 Not much fancy procedure, just totally reliable people correctly trusting one another.
 That’s the way an operating room works at the Mayo Clinic.
 If lawyers would introduce a lot of lawyer-like process, more patients would die.
 So never forget, when you’re a lawyer, that while you may have to sell procedure, you don’t always have to buy.
 In your own life, what you want to maximize is a seamless web of deserved trust.
 And if your proposed marriage contract has 47 pages, my suggestion is that you not enter.

-> In your own life, what you want to maximize is a seamless web of deserved trust.
->

 Well, that’s enough for one graduation.
 I hope these ruminations of an old man are useful to you.
 In the end, I’m speaking toward the only outcome feasible for old Valiant-for-Truth in *Pilgrim’s Progress:* “My sword I leave to him who can wield it.”

+## Talk 11: The Psychology of Human Misjudgment

+*2005, Selections from three of Charlie’s talks, combined into one talk never made, after revisions by Charlie in 2005 that included considerable new material.*

+*The three talks were:*

+1. *The Bray lecture at the Caltech Faculty Club, February 2, 1992*
+2. *Talk under the sponsorship of the Cambridge Center for Behavioral Studies at the Harvard Faculty Club, October 6, 1994*
+3. *Talk under the sponsorship of the Cambridge Center for Behavioral Studies at the Boston Harbor Hotel, April 24, 1995*

+*The extensive revision by Charlie in 2005, made from memory and unassisted by any research, occurred because Charlie thought he could do better at age 81 than he did more than 10 years earlier when he 1) knew less and was more harried by a crowded life and 2) was speaking from rough notes instead of revising transcripts.*

 In the run-up to publishing this book, Charlie remarked that one of the most important talks in our list, “The Psychology of Human Misjudgment,” could use “a little revising” to bring it in line with his most current views on the subject.
 Little did we know, Charlie’s little revision would amount to a full-scale rewrite, with loads of new material and a stop-the-press completion schedule.
 The talk features Charlie’s original concept of behavioral finance, which has now burgeoned into its own academic field of study.
 As attendee Donald Hall recalls, “Charlie was espousing his well-reasoned views on behavioral finance before the term was even coined.”